 - Revenue-based outcomes

-Most importantly, all the elements of your sales proposal need to come together and create a story that shows a clear understanding of your customer’s needs and how you will address them.
+Most importantly, all the elements of your sales proposal must come together and create a story that shows you clearly understand your customer’s needs and how you will address them.

 Not sure where to get started in enhancing your sales proposal experience?
 Dive into the 10 Key Elements of Winning Sales Proposals below.